English Royal Renaissance: 3 Days in London Itinerary

 TRANSPORTATION: Heathrow Central or Terminal 5 → London Paddington via Heathrow Express → Piccadilly Circus via Bakerloo towards Elephant & Castle (27 min, 6 stops, switch at London Paddington, £27.70)

-Hopping on the Heathrow Express is undoubtedly the quickest way to get to central London from the London Heathrow Airport.
-While it’s more expensive than taking other forms of public transportation or a taxi, after a long-haul international flight I was more than happy to shell out some extra dollars for the quickest, non-stop route to my hotel.
+Hopping on the Heathrow Express is undoubtedly the quickest way to get to central London from London Heathrow.
+While it’s more expensive than taking other forms of public transportation, after a long-haul international flight I was more than happy to shell out extra dollars for the quickest, non-stop route to my hotel.

-For flights arriving into Terminal 2 or 3 at Heathrow Airport, simply board the Heathrow Express at Heathrow Central to take a short journey into London Paddington.
-If you arrive into Terminal 5, your Heathrow Express train will leave from the Terminal 5 station, adding six minutes onto your trip.
+For flights arriving into Terminals 2 or 3, simply board at Heathrow Central to take the short journey to London Paddington.
+Arrivals into Terminal 5 will need to leave from the Terminal 5 station, adding 6 minutes onto the trip.
 Passengers flying into Terminal 4 will need to take a quick connecting bus service from this terminal to Heathrow Central.

-One-way tickets can be purchased for £25 online from Trainline, via the Heathrow Express mobile app, or at physical ticket machines spread amongst the airport’s “Arrivals” floors in each terminal and Heathrow Express stations.
+One-way tickets can be purchased for £25 online from Trainline, via the Heathrow Express mobile app, or at physical ticket machines spread amongst the “Arrivals” floor of each terminal and Heathrow Express station.
 Save 40% with an £15 early-bird ticket by booking at least 90 days in advance!

 -

 The Tube will take around 56 minutes via the Piccadilly line towards Cockfosters.
-You’ll ride for 38 minutes with 13 stops before switching at Earl’s Court station to the District line towards Edgware Road and continuing for another 10 minutes and 4 stops to London Paddington station.
+Ride for 38 minutes over 13 stops before switching at Earl’s Court to the District line towards Edgware Road and continuing for another 10 minutes and 4 stops to London Paddington.
 On the bright side, this longer journey only costs £5.60.

-Taxis are estimated to take 49 minutes and typically cost around £60.
+Taxis take approximately 49 minutes and cost around £60.

-A £12.20 ride on TFL Rail via the Elizabeth line towards Abbey Wood is estimated to take 27 minutes with 7 stops.
+A £12.20 ride on TFL Rail via the Elizabeth line towards Abbey Wood takes 27 minutes with 7 stops.
 Trainline also sells tickets for this longer albeit cheaper route!

 Once at London Paddington, your onward journey into the rest of the capital couldn’t be easier!